You know that feeling you get when you look at your paycheck and a huge chunk of it was taken out to pay Uncle Sam?

 Let’s say that you have $10,000 in capital gains on certain stocks and funds in a taxable investment account.
 In order to minimize the tax liability from those gains, you sell other assets that will generate a loss.
 If those losses total $5,000, it will cut your capital gains—and therefore your capital gains tax—in half.
 We’ll get into exactly how this works to your advantage in a little bit.

 Tax-loss harvesting can be complicated if you try to do it manually.
 But it’s actually a very easy process when it’s done by computers.
-And since they have the computers that can do it, certain brokerage firms and investment platforms, like Wealthfront and Personal Capital, offer automated tax-loss harvesting as a feature.
+And since they have the computers that can do it, certain brokerage firms and investment platforms, like Wealthfront and Empower, offer automated tax-loss harvesting as a feature.

 Why tax-loss harvesting helps you grow wealth faster